Edmund-Prescott/pyspark-with-docker/README.md

 docker run --name pyspark -p 8888:8888 jupyter/pyspark-notebook
 ```
 This command will install the jupyter/pyspark-notebook image if it's not already installed and run a container based on this image called pyspark.
-To access the notebook in this container click on the url that should now be in the commandline, it should look something like: http://127.0.0.1:8888/
+To access the notebook in this container click on the URL that should now be in the commandline, it should look something like: http://127.0.0.1:8888/
-> :bulb: **Tip:** _The url will be in the container logs which can be accessed with ```docker logs pyspark```_
+> :bulb: **Tip:** _The URL will be in the container logs which can be accessed with ```docker logs pyspark```_

 Hello World
 -----------